 Not only that but it promotes better growth because of the bigger surface area, reduces the risk of soil compaction and makes it less vulnerable to disease and pests.

-So overall (not just is spring – usually) it’s a pretty good rule to live by.
+So overall (not just in the spring) it’s a pretty good rule to live by.

 You’ll also want to start mowing a little and often, about once per week will be enough, for similar reasons.

 Just make sure you remember to gradually build this as you make your way into summer.